 The first conceptual aspect of synthwave is a romanticized vision of carefree summer days spent on the boardwalk, at the beach, or at the video arcade.
 This vision frequently orients itself on images of coastal US cities like Miami and Los Angeles, replete with palm trees and oceanside sunsets.
-The songwriting captures the nostalgia of an idealized mental image of the ‘80s; it’s the musical manifestation of a vintage postcard that says “Come to L.A.” in pink letters above an image of a crowded beach with people on surfboards and roller skates.
+The songwriting captures an idealized mental image of the ‘80s; it’s the musical manifestation of a vintage postcard that says “Come to L.A.” in pink letters above an image of a crowded beach with people on surfboards and roller skates.

 The second core conceptual element of synthwave involves the ‘80s ubiquitous love affair with science and technology.
 This aspect is expressed through synthwave producers’ interest in science fiction, computers, neon lights, and futuristic supercars.
 It also extends to ‘80s horror movies, which themselves frequently contained themes of science and technology.

 Musically, synthwave’s origins are tied to dance music genres of the mid ‘00s, specifically house and nu disco.
 Early synthwave artists put a synth-heavy spin on these sounds using inspiration from ‘80s pop culture, particularly soundtracks for movies, television, and video games.
 Smaller elements like ‘80s jingles for television commercials, VHS production companies, and nightly news programs also played a role in the genre’s genesis.
 Synthwave’s name can be slightly misleading, as the music has very little in common with British and North American new wave music, which was a rock-based genre that evolved out of punk acts of the ‘70s.
 Instead, synthwave is rooted much more deeply in European disco and electronic dance music.